Hit the slopes with your small ski bunnies at one of these cool-as-ice ski resorts!

 If it’s an off-the-beaten-track kind of ski adventure you’re looking for, then head to one of the oldest ski resorts Japan has to offer in Tohoku.
 Plus, it’s super family-friendly!
 With its six prefectures – Aomori, Iwate, Akita, Miyagi, Yamagata and Fukushima – this is a favourite for locals.
 This powdery paradise is the perfect pick for an authentic experience – some of the ski lifts even date back to the 1920s.
 Kids will love finding the famous ‘Ice Monsters’ created from frost and snow on the evergreens around the mountain.

 How to get there: Fly direct into Narita International Airport from Singapore, then jump on the Tohoku Shinkansen or Joetsu Shinkansen lines from JR Tokyo Station for a bullet train journey of between 1.5-3.5 hours.

-Where to stay: We like Zao Kokusai Hotel in the Yamagata area, where you’ll find good sized rooms, hot spring baths, a spa and a great location for skiing opportunity.
+Where to stay: We like Zao Kokusai Hotel in the Yamagata area, where you’ll find good-sized rooms, hot spring baths, a spa and a great location for skiing opportunities.

 Home of the 1998 Winter Olympics, Hakuba has enough going on for even the most prolific of powderhounds – there are nine resorts and over 200 runs in the area!
 Perfect for kids of all ages, there’s plenty to keep the whole family busy with many slopes, lessons and challenges to choose from.
 Check out the Evergreen Outdoor Centre, where more advanced skiers in the family can put their footwork to the test on its backcountry trails and off-piste challenges.
 The centre also provides lessons on the nursery slopes for those less experienced in your crew.